 WMI: Is this your first time operating and managing your own business?
 If not, please share with us a bit of history about another business you owned.

 WMI: A lot has been said about start-up funding.
-Where did you find the funding to get the Gin Dance Company off the ground?
+Where did you find the funding to get your foundation off the ground?

 WMI: What has been the toughest thing to learn about owning a business?

 AM: Finding the right team that sees your vision as clearly as you do and is as passionate about the goals as you are.
 Every business needs a great team.
 You can have a great product and great services but without a great team, your company’s growth will not reach to its full potential; it might even fail.

 WMI: What has been the most rewarding part of owning a business?